-Unfortunately, the cruel side of sport came out to play and the team had to face an unforeseen challenge, ultimately unable t ultimately unable to finish the race.
+Unfortunately, the cruel side of sport came out to play and the team had to face an unforeseen challenge, ultimately unable to finish the race.

 It was a day of silver lining with 21-year-old Ellesse Andrews who showed power and poise in the women's keirin.